datamade/scrapers-us-municipal/README.md

 git push origin master:deploy
 ```

-Pushing to the `deploy` branch will deploy the code to the OCD server (for
+Pushing to the `master` and `deploy` branches will deploy the code to the OCD
-scrapes scheduled by cron) and create a GitHub Container Registry build tagged
+server (for scrapes scheduled by cron) and create a GitHub Container Registry
-with the relevant branch name (for scrapes scheduled by Airflow, which are run
+build tagged with the relevant branch name (for scrapes scheduled by Airflow,
-in containers).
+which are run in containers).

 ## Logging